Representation Structure of the $SL(2, \mathbb{C})$ Acting in the Hilbert Space of the Quantum Coulomb Field

 In \cite{wawrzyckiKernel} we have given a proof that the invariant kernel

 on the Lobachevsky space is positive definite, independently of the theory of the quantum Coulomb field \cite{Staruszkiewicz}.
-In the paper \cite{wawrzyckiKernel} we have written one sentence (repeated twice) that the proof presented there ''gives us a proof of (relative) consistency of the theory \cite{Staruszkiewicz}''.
+In the paper \cite{wawrzyckiKernel} we have written one sentence (repeated twice) that the proof presented there ``gives us a proof of (relative) consistency of the theory \cite{Staruszkiewicz}''.
 This sentence was based on the above-mentioned false lemma.
 Therefore, in Subsection \ref{Consistency}, we are giving a constructive consistency proof of the axioms, finishing a proof initiated in the works \cite{Staruszkiewicz},\cite{Staruszkiewicz1992ERRATUM}, \cite{Staruszkiewicz1992}, \cite{Staruszkiewicz1995}, by adding one last step: we compute explicitly the vector valued function $B$ on $G$, which respect, together with the matrix valued function $A$ (both introduced in \cite{Staruszkiewicz1992}), the requirements formulated in \cite{Staruszkiewicz1992ERRATUM}, \cite{Staruszkiewicz1992}, \cite{Staruszkiewicz1995}.
+Another, more ganeral, consistency proof was given in \cite{Herdegen}, including a proof of existence, indecomposability and positivity of a one-parameter of states of the $C^*$-algebra $\mathcal{A}$ of \cite{Herdegen}, with unitarily implementable Lorentz automorphisms, among them, the state giving the theory \cite{Staruszkiewicz}, which is the subject of our paper.

 Section \ref{01} has preparatory character, and gives all ingredients, which are then used in the proof.
-In Subsection \ref{Consistency} we give consistency proof and compute $A,B$, but not in explicit form.
+In Subsection \ref{Consistency} we define $A,B$.
 In Subsection \ref{FormulasForA,B} we are giving explicit formulas for $A,B$.
 In Subsection \ref{explicit(l0,l1)} we give explicit formulas for the matrix elements of all unitary irreducible representations $(l_0,l_1)$ of $G$, and point out the properties of these matrices, which we then use in the proof.
-In Subsection \ref{DecompositionGeneralCyclic} we give general formulas for the Fourier transforms of the positive definite functions canonically associated with the said cyclic representations, and construct their analytic continuations.
+In Subsection \ref{DecompositionGeneralCyclic} we give general formulas for the Fourier transforms of the positive definite functions canonically associated with the cyclic representations with cyclic vectors (\ref{x}), and construct their analytic continuations.
 We give there decomposition of these cyclic representations.
 In Section \ref{RelationCycRep} we give the method for investigation of inclusion relation of the cyclic subspaces.
 This method is then applied in Sections \ref{PolesAsymptotic} and \ref{CyclicDomains}, in which a complete desctription of $U|_{{}_{\mathcal{H}_{{}_{n}}}}$ is given.